Dispute escalates after football game: police intervene in Neuhofen!

 Veröffentlicht am

-In the Rhein-Palatinate district there was an escalated dispute in Neuhofen, which resulted in police custody.
+In the Rhine-Palatinate district there was an escalated dispute in Neuhofen, which resulted in police custody.

-Dispute after football game escalated: Police intervene in Neuhofen!
+Dispute escalates after football game: police intervene in Neuhofen!

-In the Rhein-Pfalz-Kreis there was a fight on the main street in Neuhofen on Saturday, January 11, 2025, around 5:55 p.m.
-This reported Mrn news.
-Several people were involved, and they were three significantly alcoholic accused who got into a fight after a football game was watched together.
-The people involved showed verbally aggressive and leaking behavior.
+In the Rhein-Pfalz district there was a fight on the main street in Neuhofen on Saturday, January 11, 2025, around 5:55 p.m.
+This reported MRN News.
+Several people were involved, including three defendants who were heavily intoxicated and who got into an argument after watching a football game together.
+The people involved showed verbally aggressive and erratic behavior.

-The police were called and there were measures against the aggressors who were fixed.
-A 34-year-old accused resisted and followed the police officers.
+The police were called and measures were taken against the aggressors, who were arrested.
+A 34-year-old suspect resisted and kicked the police officers.
 A 33-year-old opponent tried to end this resistance.
-Finally, all aggressors were tied up.
-In the incident, two accused and two police officers suffered superficial injuries treated by the emergency services.
+Finally, all the aggressors were tied up.
+In the incident, two suspects and two police officers suffered superficial injuries, which were treated by the emergency services.

 Investigations and legal consequences

-The two suspects who resisted were taken into police custody and blood samples were removed.
-Due to resistance, an active attack on enforcement officers and assault, it is investigated against them.
-The third accused, who was not involved in the resistance, also faces a complaint for assault.
+The two accused who resisted were taken into police custody and blood samples were taken.
+She is being investigated for resistance, assault on law enforcement officers and bodily harm.
+The third defendant, who was not involved in the resistance, also faces a charge of assault.

-These incidents come against the background of a worrying development in Germany, such as Daily show reported.
+These incidents come against the background of worrying developments in Germany daily news reported.
 According to the Federal Criminal Police Office (BKA), an average of 290 police officers are exposed to violence every day.
-In 2023, 106,000 acts of violence against police officers were recorded, which represents an increase of 9,500 cases compared to the previous year.
-The majority of these acts of violence, about 85%, are assault and resistance acts, often in connection with arrests or demonstrations.
+In 2023, 106,000 acts of violence against police officers were recorded, an increase of 9,500 cases compared to the previous year.
+The majority of these violent acts, around 85%, are physical attacks and acts of resistance, often in conjunction with arrests or demonstrations.

-Federal Interior Minister Nancy Faeser described the attacks on police forces as "frightening" and announced possible changes in the law in order to increase the security of the civil servants.
-Unions also call for “hard consequences” for attacks on police officers.
+Federal Interior Minister Nancy Faeser described the attacks on police forces as “horrifying” and announced possible changes to the law to increase the safety of officers.
+Unions are also calling for “harsh consequences” for attacks on police officers.